 What do we have to do, if my friend and I want to room together?

 When filling out your application online, please note who you would like your roommate to be.
 Roommates must select each other in their respective applications, and accept an invitation to room together.
 This is the best way to ensure getting your chosen roommate.

 Is there Internet access in the residence halls?

 All of our halls have high-speed wireless Internet connections.

 What vaccination do I need to live on the housing?

 Students living on campus must follow the University Immunization Requirements.
-Students living on campus are required to have the Meningitis (Meningococcal) vaccination.

 Can I see a room during the year while students are on campus?

 You can see a room any time of year by checking out our 360˚ Room Tours by clicking here.